runningskull/booter/README.md

 booter
 ======

-A tiny browser-side script loader designed to load scripts for embedded widgets
+A tiny browser-side script loader designed to load scripts for embedded widgets that safely loads scripts inside an iframe and exposes globals you select to the outer page.

 ## Usage options: